 Trainees can be granted a maximum of twelve weeks exceptional leave for illness/exceptional circumstances over the entirety of their training.
-The SAC and Dean requires a letter from the trainee outlining the reasons for the exceptional leave and which the Trainee will be doing during this time.
+The SAC and the TPD require a letter from the trainee outlining the reasons for the exceptional leave.

-An application will then be considered by the Specialty Training Committee at their nearest meeting and if approved, the documentation along with Training Programme Director letter of support will be submitted to JCST to confirm your new completion date.
+An application will then be considered by the Specialty Training Committee at their nearest meeting and if approved, the documentation along with Training Programme Director letter of support will be submitted to JCST to confirm your new CSCST date.